-- Fire drills must comply with the Code of Virginia, the Virginia Statewide Fire Prevention Code (SFPC), and the Code of Virginia, Administrative Code.
-Code of Virginia and SFPC are aligned; however, the Administrative Code has different requirements.
-To comply with all three requirements the first drill shall be held within the first 10 days of the school session, a second fire drill within the first 20 days of the school session, and one fire drill per month while school is in session for the remainder of the term (Code of Virginia § 22.1-137; SFPC 403.5.1, 404.2.1, 404.2.2, 405.1, and 405.2; Code of Virginia, Administrative Code 8VAC20-131-260.B); - Lockdown drills will be held at least twice during the first 20 school days of school with at least two additional drills being conducted after the first 60 days of the school session.
+- Fire drills must comply with both the Code of Virginia and the Fire Prevention Code.
+The first drill shall be held within the first 10 days of the school session, a second fire drill within the first 20 days of the school session, and one fire drill per month while school is in session for the remainder of the term (Code of Virginia § 22.1-137). - Lockdown drills will be held at least twice during the first 20 school days of school, with at least two additional drills being conducted after the first 60 days of the school session.
 Pre-kindergarten and kindergarten students are exempt from mandatory participation in a lockdown drill within the first 60 days of the school session if the board has developed a policy stating such exemption.
-Parents shall be notified at least 24 hours prior to any lockdown drill being conducted; however, the exact date and time of the drill are not required to be provided (Code of Virginia § 22.1-137.2; Code of Virginia, Administrative Code 8VAC20-131-260.B); - Tornado drills are held at least once every school year (Code of Virginia § 22.1-137.1); - Bus emergency drills shall be held to practice leaving a school bus under emergency circumstances at least once during the first 30 calendar days of each school session.
+Parents shall be notified at least 24 hours prior to any lockdown drill being conducted; however, the exact date and time of the drill are not required to be provided (Code of Virginia § 22.1-137.2). - Tornado drills are held at least once every school year (Code of Virginia § 22.1- 137.1). - Bus emergency drills shall be held to practice leaving a school bus under emergency circumstances at least once during the first 30 calendar days of each school session.
 Drills can be held more often if necessary.
-At the pre-K through 1st grade levels, initial bus safety training shall occur during the first week of school with additional training on a periodic basis during the year.
-(Code of Virginia § 22.1-184; Code of Virginia, Administrative Code 8VAC20-70-110); and - Other drills that schools are recommended to conduct at least once per school year include an earthquake drill, a secure drill, and a shelter drill in accordance with best practice recommendations contained in the Virginia Educator's Guide for Planning and Conducting School Emergency Drills.
+At the pre-K through 1st grade levels, initial bus safety training shall occur during the first week of school, with additional training offered periodically during the year.
+(Code of Virginia § 22.1-184, Code of Virginia, Administrative Code § 8VAC20-70-110). - Other drills that schools are recommended to conduct at least once per school year include an earthquake drill, a secure drill, and a shelter drill in accordance with best practice recommendations contained in the Virginia Educator's Guide for Planning and Conducting School Emergency Drills.3